Flybell/Fan-Illusion/README.md

 The scripts are written in PsychoPy & Python3.
 Make sure you have psychopy library installed.

-Download all files and run Fan_Illusion.py to run the illusions in a pop-up window.
+* Fan_Illusion.py: run illusions in a pop-up window.
 For now, adjust parameters in the script (instructions included in the documentation).

-Run Fan_Illusion_Demo_Creator.py to create infinite loop gif demos.
+* Download Fan_Illusion_Demo_Creator.py and gifMethods.py and run the former script to create infinite loop gif demos.